 It's up to you to decide whether you want an adult snake or a hatchling.
-If you have limited experience with snakes, you may want to choose the hatchling so you develop an affinity with it (and it with you).
-You can pretty much guarantee it's been captive-bred, and you'll have a better idea of its exact age.
+If you have limited experience with snakes, you might want to choose a hatchling.
+You can pretty much guarantee it's been captive-bred, and you'll be able to start handling it from a young age.

-A healthy snake's ribs should not be visible, and it shouldn't have any noticeable kinks in its body when it stretches to its full length.
-And you should check its skin for mites or ticks before agreeing to take it home.
+A healthy snake's ribs shouldn't be visible, and it shouldn't have any noticeable kinks in its body when it stretches to its full length.
+Plus, you should check its skin for mites and ticks before agreeing to take it home.

 Similar Species to the Hognose Snake